davro/php-bit/README.md

 - Post about it on forums like Reddit or Dev.to.
 - Share it on social media (e.g., Twitter, LinkedIn).
 - Submit it to PHP newsletters or blogs.

+## Support

+If you encounter any issues or have questions, please open an issue on GitHub.

+## 📌 Contributing
+Want to improve the BIT Library

+Fork the repository
+Submit a PR with improvements
+Open an issue for feature requests or bug reports